awsdocs/elb-network-load-balancers-user-guide/doc_source/network-load-balancers.md

 ## Load balancer state<a name="load-balancer-state"></a>

-A load balancer can be in one of the following states:
+A load balancer has one of the following states:

 `provisioning`
 The load balancer is being set up\.